Have you got your rainbow flags ready for Brussels Pride? The parade happens on Saturday, 21 May – it’s going to be a big weekend!

 The Recovery

-If you’re looking for a relaxed way to catch up with friends and debrief on what happened at Pride, then Sungays is offering a special Pride edition of their Sunday afternoon party.
+If you’re looking for a relaxed way to catch up with friends and debrief on the highs and lows of the night before, then Sungays offers a Sunday afternoon party that really hits the spot.

 Cocktails, finger food, and music.
 Perfect.